NBISweden/vault_raft_snapshotter/README.md

 `container_name` The name of the blob container to write to

 ## Authentication

-You must do some quick initial setup prior to being able to use the Snapshot Agent.
-This involves the following:
+You must do some quick initial setup prior to being able to use the Snapshotter.

-`vault login` with an admin user.
-Create the following policy `vault policy write snapshot ./my_policies/snapshot_policy.hcl` where `snapshot_policy.hcl` is:
+The following policy is required

 ```hcl
 path "/sys/storage/raft/snapshot"